bvn-architecture/city-labels/README.md

 ![](docs/populous.png)

-That's not in itself a problem, but it means that it'll be a while before there's any dignificant diversity of representation.
+That's not in itself a problem, but it means that it'll be a while before there's any significant diversity of representation.
 The current method takes the most populous city from each country in turn.
 I.e. pick one from Afghanistan, Albania, Algeria, Andorra, Angola, Antigua And Barbuda, Argentina, Armenia, Aruba, then Australia, and so on.
 When a country runs out (for example, Monaco only has one city) it stops delivering.

 The next criteria is uniqueness.
 Turns out that some people (mainly the British and Spanish) were very unimaginative in naming new cities (or renaming old ones).
 E.g. in this dataset: